 “Consider the difference between owning a book, and merely owning the right to read a book under certain circumstances – say on a limited number of devices or for a limited period of time.
 The first is what traditional print publishing offers.
 The second is the DRM model – one intended to protect publishers and authors against piracy.”

-Certainly there are the interests of authors and publishers to consider with an issue like this, but I am excited by Chatfield’s thinking.
+There are the interests of authors and publishers to consider with an issue like this, but I am excited by Chatfield’s thinking.
 Imagine being able to pass an eBook back and forth among your friends, each of you scribbling in notes and maybe even a doodle or two.
 Think about snagging your favorite quotes and sending them straight to a reading group, or posting them in an online literary community.

 It’s unclear what this move spells for the young industry, but it’s neat to think about the potential for eBooks to not only become more like the endlessly shareable, modifiable printed books we love, but to push the boundary of how we can read and talk about books.